nagasudhirpulla/taming_python/blog/skills/wsl_install.md

 * Open  windows file explorer
 * In the left pane, a section named `linux` will be visible.
 Click on it to see the folders of the installed WSL Linux distributions in Windows file explorer

-## Run linux commands in windows with 'wsl' prefix
+## Run Linux commands in windows with 'wsl' prefix
 * Linux commands can be run in windows command line by just adding the 'wsl' prefix
 * For example, we can run the command `wsl ls -l` to list the files and folders in windows command prompt.
 * Using the pipe operator (`|`), we can combine both Linux and windows command to pass output of one command to another.
-For example, the command `dir | wsl grep "source"` will pass the c
+For example, the command `dir | wsl grep "xyz"` will pass the output of windows command `dir` to Linux command `grep`

 ## Shutdown Linux distributions
 * Run the command `wsl --shutdown` to shutdown all the installed Linux distributions